felixlopz/hubrise-test-task/content/apps/tastycloud/en/connect-hubrise.md

 ---

-**IMPORTANT NOTE**: TastyCloud cannot simultaneously connect an EPOS and HubRise.
+**IMPORTANT NOTE**: TastyCloud cannot simultaneously have a connection with HubRise, and a direct connection to an EPOS.
 Once your TastyCloud website is connected to HubRise, your EPOS will necessarily be connected via HubRise.
 To see available EPOS solutions on HubRise, check our [Apps](/apps) page.

 ---